gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

     and then get the central value, so we can say that 50% of the population is below or equal to that value
 * Mode (most frequent observation), not very useful for numerical data
+* Midrange (this is rarely used) it is basically an average with only max and min values, this is used for example with temperatures

 N.B.: if the number of data points is even, in order to compute the mode, e just take the average of the two central values.